+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2018

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission File Number: 0-19034

+REGENERON PHARMACEUTICALS, INC.

+(Exact name of registrant as specified in its charter)

+New York

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+(Zip Code)

-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2018 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission Fi le Number: 0-19034 RMACEUTICALS, INC. nt as specified in its charter) New York 13-3444607 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 777 Old Saw Mill River Road, Tarrytown, New York 10591-6707 (Address of principal executive offices) (Zip Code) 847-7000 number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-No 🗆 Indicate by check mark whether the registrant has submitted electronically and posterequired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.40 shorter period that the registrant was required to submit and post such files).
-05 of this chapter) during the preceding 12 months (or for such No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerate company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller Act.
-Large accelerated filer ☑ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company $\square$ Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the registrant has elected revised financial accounting standards provided pursuant to Section 13(a) of the Excl Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). $${\rm Yes} \ \Box$$ No ⊠ The number of shares outstanding of each of the registrant's classes of common stock as of April 12, 2018: Class of Common Stock Number of Shares Class A Stock, \$.001 par value 1,911,354
+777 Old Saw Mill River Road, Tarrytown, New York

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer 🗵 Accelerated filer \Box Non-accelerated filer \Box Smaller reporting company \Box Emerging growth company \Box (Do not check if a smaller reporting company) If an omorging growth con anany indicate by check i nark if the registrant has elected d not to use the extended transition period for complying with any new or 0 00 1 0.
+0 period for comprying with any new or revised financial accountin ig standards provided pur suant to Section 13(a) of the Ex kchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+The number of shares outstanding of each of the registrant's classes of common stock as of July 20, 2018:

+Class of Common Stock Number of Shares

+Class A Stock, \$.001 par value 1,911,354

-Common Stock, \$.001 par value
+Common Stock, \$.001 par value 106,144,994

+Yes 🗵 No 🗆

+Yes □

+No 🗵